 If you’re worried Mord the flying murder bear doesn’t get his due while Rachel’s interspecies-adoption drama plays out, rest assured that he casts an appropriately long shadow over the novel: the backdrop to the Rachel-Borne-Wick story is an escalating conflict between Mord and a human called the Magician, who is using biotech of her own devising to wage a guerrilla war against the Company for control of the city.

 In the hands of a lesser writer, Borne would never get off the ground.
-VanderMeer, who deservedly ascended to the best-seller lists in 2014 with his award-winning Southern Reach trilogy, and who co-edited with his wife, Ann, last year’s aptly named The Big Book of Science Fiction (see the rave review elsewhere on this site, here and here), sends the story aloft effortlessly with a deft touch and haunting, beautiful prose.
-The page-turning plot gathers momentum and urgency without overshadowing its characters or shortchanging the author’s philosophical questions about the nature of intelligence, what it means to be a person, and whether it is possible overcome the worst parts of our nature.
+VanderMeer, who deservedly ascended to best-seller status in 2014 with his award-winning Southern Reach trilogy, and who co-edited with his wife, Ann, last year’s aptly named The Big Book of Science Fiction (see the rave review elsewhere on this site, here and here), sends the story aloft effortlessly with a deft touch and haunting, beautiful prose.
+The page-turning plot gathers momentum and urgency without overshadowing its characters or shortchanging the author’s philosophical questions about the nature of intelligence, what it means to be a person, and whether it is possible to overcome the worst parts of our nature.

 Jeff VanderMeer, Borne.
 New York: Farrar, Strauss and Giroux, 2017.